EMPIRE DAY 1909

 At Yeovil County School in Kingston, the Western Gazette reported that there was:

-Meanwhile the children of Huish, South Street, Reckleford and Pen Mill Schools were being given specially prepared lessons following which they marched with flags waving to the Borough.
-In 1909 things were just as likely to go wrong as now, and the Gazette commented that – ‘The lack of arrangements greatly detracted from the effectiveness of the gathering, for there being no attempt to keep the Borough clear, when the children marched in and the teachers looked for the ground which they were to occupy, they found it taken up by a crowd of people out to see the show, and who meant to see it.
-It was rather unfortunate, for half the youngsters were cut off from their fellow scholars by the crowd and very much mixed up in it and the singing therefore lacked cohesion.’
+Meanwhile the children of Huish, South Street, Reckleford and Pen Mill Schools were being given especially prepared lessons following which they marched, with flags waving, to the Borough.
+In 1909 things were just as likely to go wrong as now, and the Gazette commented that “The lack of arrangements greatly detracted from the effectiveness of the gathering, for there being no attempt to keep the Borough clear, when the children marched in and the teachers looked for the ground which they were to occupy, they found it taken up by a crowd of people out to see the show, and who meant to see it.
+It was rather unfortunate, for half the youngsters were cut off from their fellow scholars by the crowd and very much mixed up in it and the singing therefore lacked cohesion”.

-However, once assembled, the children sang several patriotic songs, were addressed by several local dignitaries and at the conclusion, Colonel Marsh exhorted the youngsters to ‘Fit themselves to be citizens of the Empire.
-Everyone one of them who did their best, was a source of strength, but the loafer who did nothing, was a terrible source of danger to the Empire.’
-The Union Flag was saluted, the National Anthem sung, and to much cheering, a half-holiday was announced.
+However, once assembled, the children sang several patriotic songs, were addressed by several local dignitaries and at the conclusion Colonel Marsh exhorted the youngsters to “Fit themselves to be citizens of the Empire.
+Everyone one of them who did their best, was a source of strength, but the loafer who did nothing, was a terrible source of danger to the Empire”.
+The Union Flag was saluted, the National Anthem sung, and to much cheering a half-day holiday was announced.
 For Yeovil’s children it was a day to remember.

 Jack Sweet